CodeScop/Oge-Mai-Field-Guide/watexquests.md

   - Seventh: So, the Steel Bars.
 Yasri in 3PC drop them directly, and also drop Fine Fabric that you'll need, and extra Raw Steel to help polish off.
 If you get tired of them, Rulo drop Raw Steel in nice quantities.
   - Eighth: Essence and Leaves can come from Desert Wignow, which conveniently also drop the Desert Stones that are in such high demand for Gansu sidequests.
   - Good luck, and may the Force be with you.

+# SWAMPLANDS SIDEQUESTS

+### Wading Through & Onwards (1/2)

+NOTE: This exact quest was offered during the Raina Festival in April 2020; if you completed it then, it will not be available now.

+- **Unlocked by:** Opening Swamplands
+- **Type:** Battle
+- **Requirements:** Defeat 1 each:
+  - Heliodae
+  - Rhamp
+  - Quishi
+  - Tritus
+  - Copei
+  - Larida
+  - Galai
+  - Swamp Wignow
+- **Rewards:** Wardrobe: Ghillie Suit Head https://4thewords.com/media/wardrobe/featured/female/wf&#95;705-ghillie-suit-top-4590-12257.png, progress on questline
+- **Recommendations:** Gotta get through this to get on.
+Good luck!
+(Maaaybe save Larida for last, so as to get maximum overlap between turning in this quest and picking up the next.)

+### Twisted Treacherous Trails (2/2)

+- **Unlocked by:** Wading Through & Onwards (1/2)
+- **Type:** Battle
+- **Requirements:** Defeat 5 each:
+  - Heliodae
+  - Rhamp
+  - Quishi
+  - Tritus
+  - Copei
+  - Larida
+  - Galai
+  - Swamp Wignow
+- **Rewards:** Unlock Raina Sacred Site, Wardrobe: Quishi Necklace https://4thewords.com/media/wardrobe/featured/male/wm&#95;786-beaver-necklace-5336-27752.png
+- **Recommendations:** You've got this!
+Think of all the lovely River things you're accruing!
+Once you have a safe 200-500 stash of River Grass and River Water, they become a great source of emergency Coins.

+### Wrestlin' Swamp Larida

+- **Unlocked by:** Opening Swamplands
+- **Type:** Battle
+- **Requirements:** Defeat 15 Larida
+- **Rewards:** Wardrobe: Larida Necklace
+- **Recommendations:** Self-evident.
+Either that necklace is perfect or not.

+### No Safe Feet

+- **Unlocked by:** Opening Swamplands
+- **Type:** Battle
+- **Requirements:** Defeat 10 Swamp Wignow
+- **Rewards:** 50 Coins & Wardrobe: Bone Shoulder Pads https://4thewords.com/media/wardrobe/featured/male/wm&#95;717-bone-shoulder-pads-4704-43502.png
+- **Recommendations:** Up to you.
+I find Swamp Wignow lovely opponents, but the rewards are unspectacular.

+# RAINA SACRED SITE SIDEQUESTS

+### A Worthy Offering

+- **Unlocked by:** Opening Raina Sacred Site
+- **Type:** Streak, Wordcount, Collection
+- **Requirements:** Attain 10-day Streak, 10000 Words, deliver 10 Hardwood, 10 Rope, and 10 Steel Bars
+- **Rewards:** Unlock Rebel Raina Hideout, Wardrobe: Golden Earrings https://4thewords.com/media/wardrobe/featured/male/wm&#95;778-golden-earrings-5292-58135.png
+- **Recommendations:** You'll want this one.
+Seeing as how it unlocks the last Raina area.
+Plenty of time to look around while you're waiting for those 10 days to pass.

+### Au-some Frog Race

+####NOTE: Important Info in Recommendations

+- **Unlocked by:** Opening Raina Sacred Site

+- **Type:** Battle

+- **Requirements:** Defeat 1000 Kuldoro

+- **Rewards:** Wardrobe: Kuldoro Pet https://4thewords.com/media/wardrobe/featured/male/wm&#95;772-golden-frog-pet-5280-13978.png

+- **Recommendations:** That's a lot of Kuldoro.
+Good thing you can work on the quest without picking it up.

+  Repeat: as of this writing when the site opens up, this quest counts every Kuldoro you've ever battled, whether you were carrying the quest or not.

+  So you are 100% free to pick this up and put it down at your convenience, same as a Collection quest.

+  And congrats to Jess Mountifield for inspiring this quest with her ambitious self-challenge during the special event! https://4thewords.com/forum/thread-1000-gold-froggies/1

+### Growth & Restoration

+- **Unlocked by:** Opening Raina Sacred Site
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 5 Ognimaf and deliver 50 Swamp Moss
+- **Rewards:** 1 River Chest and Wardrobe: Small Gold Crown https://4thewords.com/media/wardrobe/featured/male/wm&#95;733-raina-gold-crown-small-4796-18014.png
+- **Recommendations:** It's small, it's cheap, it gets you a River Chest.
+Go for it!

+### Seeding New Beginnings (1/3)

+- **Unlocked by:** Opening Raina Sacred Site
+- **Type:** Battle
+- **Requirements:** Defeat 1 each:
+  - Bashta
+  - Minko
+  - Toccal
+- **Rewards:** 2 River Chests
+- **Recommendations:** This makes all the other battling through worth it.
+River Chests ahoy!
+And the prospect of future things.

+### Seeding New Beginnings (2/3)

+- **Unlocked by:** Seeding New Beginnings (1/3)
+- **Type:** Battle
+- **Requirements:** Defeat 5 each:
+  - Bashta
+  - Minko
+  - Toccal
+- **Rewards:** Wardrobe: Seed Earrings https://4thewords.com/media/wardrobe/featured/male/wm&#95;939-seed-earrings-6785-28324.png
+- **Recommendations:** I quite like the earrings, and I like being thorough.
+I wouldn't prioritize this quest chain from here on out, though.

+### Seeding New Beginnings (3/3)

+- **Unlocked by:** Seeding New Beginnings (2/3)
+- **Type:** Battle
+- **Requirements:** Defeat 10 each:
+  - Bashta
+  - Minko
+  - Toccal
+- **Rewards:** Wardrobe: Gardener Hat https://4thewords.com/media/wardrobe/featured/male/wm&#95;911-plant-hat-6506-66225.png
+- **Recommendations:** Very fashionable, that hat, no?
+Worth 18,000 words?
+  :) Now you'll know what everyone's been up to.